alan-turing-institute/data-safe-haven/docs/source/roles/researcher/troubleshooting.md

     :::
 ::::

-### Collaborating with others

-This is for you to work on an up-to-date copy (it is important to do this every time you start working on a project), while you set up tracking branches.
+In order for you to be sure that your work is up-to-date with changes made by others, you will want to synchronise their changes.
-You pull from remote repositories to get all the changes made by users since the last time you cloned or pulled the project.
+This is important to do regularly, so you get all the changes made others since the last time you cloned or pulled the project.
-Later, you can push your local commits to the remote repositories.
+You can also push your local commits to the remote repositories to make them available to others.

-::::{admonition} Working with branches
+::::{admonition} Synchronising your changes
 :class: dropdown note

 - To get the latest changes on a branch